Andrettin/Wyrmsun/readme.txt

 - Added Teuton Barracks (graphics by Jinn).
 - The Germanic Chieftain's Hall, Farm and War Lodge had their graphics updated (by Jinn).
 - Buildings are now constructed from outside.
+- Buildings can now leave a (harvestable) wood pile when destroyed.

 * Civilizations
 - The Gnomes now use Dwarven units for the types of unit they lack.